-A new premium, small-batch, hand crafted Scottish craft gin has been launched into the market.
-The new brand has claimed that their mix of botanicals truly represents the local area, as well as having an incredible flavour.
-They are also using one unusual botanical, wow!
-The brand is also linked with a place, which currently only has 3 other Scottish craft gins associated with it.
+A new “premium, small-batch, hand crafted Scottish Craft” Gin has been launched into the market.
+The team behind the new product has claimed that their mix of botanicals truly represents the local area and that they are using one weird plant, like a bit of cactus or something.
+The gin is also linked with a location, which currently only has 3 other “premium, small-batch, hand crafted Scottish Craft” gins associated with it.

-The new brand cannot confirm whether they are redistilling grain alcohol, or contracting out production entirely, to quickly get onboard what has been described as a “gravy train”.
-Despite this, the brand has assured us that they have hand-crafted this gin purely because of a pure, unmitigated passion for the category which suddenly flourished when the market grew substantially.
+Representatives of the brand cannot confirm whether they are simply flavouring spirit made at an industrial distilery, or contracting out production entirely, to quickly get onboard what has been described by many as a “gravy train”.
+Despite this, the brand representatives claim that they hand-crafted this gin purely because of a pure, unmitigated passion for the category which suddenly flourished when the market grew substantially.

-Punks across the country have been met with mild shock, as anarchist brewers have finally sold part of their business to “the man” after years of simply jerking him off.
-As a result of this, their own bars are refusing to sell their beer, with some going as far as to rub the BrewDog name from tapfonts, dog collars and staff t-shirts alike.
+Punks across the country have been met with mild shock, as anarchist brewers have finally sold out to “the man” after years of simply jerking him off.
+As a result of this, their own bars are refusing to sell their beer, scrubbing the BrewDog name from tap fonts, dog collars and staff uniforms alike.

-This isn’t the first time that BrewDogs reputation as superpunks has been endangered, having brewed beers exclusively for Wetherspoons, and had ongoing success on the backs of Tesco shelves.
+This isn’t the first time that BrewDogs reputation as superpunks has been endangered, having brewed beers exclusively for Wetherspoons and experienced success on the shelves of the very retailers they revolt against.
 The company is planning their biggest PR piece ever to mitigate the damage, replacing all the tap water in Cambodia with Dead Pony Club for a week.

 A spokesman from BrewDog was quoted as stating their relationship with Pabst was “purely ironic”.